Raymond writes with a very simple vision: Educate people about wonderful sports.

 Here, we will discuss the skills required at each skill level, so that you can know what to work on when trying to upgrade your skill level.
 The categories are based on the official USAPA assessment sheets and are used by local rating committees to rate players, or by players themselves, when practicing.

 As most of you know, when you enter into a tournament, you play according to your skill level.
 But no matter what your skill level is, you still need some good strategies to help you win.
-Therefore, we have come up with a few of the best strategies for players at each skill level, and to help you pass on to the next skill level with a little more ease.
+Therefore, we have come up with a few of the best strategies for players at each skill level, and to help you progress to the next skill level with a little more ease.

 Players must let the ball bounce once before being allowed to volley the ball.
-There is a seven-foot no-volley zone to prevent “spiking”.
-The game is won when one side scores 11 points with a 2 point lead.
+There is a seven-foot no-volley zone to prevent “spiking.”
+The game is won when one side scores 11 points with a 2-point lead.

-Serves are to be made diagonally, and start in the right-hand service-square, while alternating for each serve.
+Serves are to be made diagonally and start in the right-hand service-square, while alternating for each serve.
 The serve must clear the non-volley zone and net, landing on the diagonal square.
 Serves must be done underhand and below the waist, while the server’s feet must be behind the backline while serving.

 The ball must be hit without being bounced, and the server will continue until he/she faults.
 At which point the service will be given to the opposing team.